City of Westminster Property Investment: Best Buy-to-Let Areas 2025

 The data represents the average number of residential property sales per month across Westminster's postcode districts, based on transactions recorded over the past 3 months.

 Westminster's sales figures reflect a more selective market where buyers take time to find the right property.
-SW1 (Westminster) leads with 26 sales monthly, nearly one property changing hands daily in the political heart of London.
-W2 (Bayswater) and W9 (Maida Vale) show steady activity with 20 and 19 sales respectively, suggesting these areas offer the right balance of prestige and active buyer demand.
-The ultra-premium areas tell a different story - WC2 (Covent Garden) sees a recent average of just 2 sales monthly, while NW8 (St. Johns Wood) and WC1 (Bloomsbury) remain quiet with 10 and 8 sales.
+SW1 (Westminster) leads with 35 sales monthly, more than one property changing hands daily in the political heart of London.
+W9 (Maida Vale) shows strong activity with 28 sales, while W2 (Bayswater) maintains steady demand with 23 sales respectively, suggesting these areas offer the right balance of prestige and active buyer demand.
+The ultra-premium areas tell a different story - WC2 (Covent Garden) sees a recent average of just 5 sales monthly, while W1 (Mayfair) and NW8 (St Johns Wood) remain selective with 15 and 14 sales.
 This isn't necessarily weakness; these areas are the top of the market and only a select number of Ultra High Networth buyers are active at any given time, so the limited buyer pool naturally translates to smaller transaction volumes when compared with nearby London Boroughs.
 Remember that these figures represent the entire market, including different property types and price points, so individual segments may experience faster or slower sales rates.

 Planning Applications in City of Westminster